betaorbust/framelit/README.md

 started if Node/Express is your thing.
 * __A JS testing setup__, should you decide to go for awesome dev practice right out of the box.
 * __Travis CI setup__ so you can get your best practice on from the very start.
+* __Some Starter Libraries__ You get Angular, jQuery, and Bootstrap CSS out of the box.
+Don't like em?
+Don't use em.

 Just fork and go!